 8 things I’ve found helpful in dealing with my daughter’s school

 My daughter’s dyslexia really affects how she feels about herself and school.
-She gets very upset about being different from the other children in her class and feels stupid which means sometimes she doesn’t always want to go to school or ask for help.
+She gets very upset about being different from the other children and feels stupid which means sometimes she doesn’t always want to go to school or ask for help.
 I told the school how she feels and I think it helped.
-Her teacher looked at how he could provide positive feedback and made sure she knew to ask for help when she needed it.
-Her teacher also asked if she wanted to take part in sessions to help build confidence and she did.
-They’ve also really helped.
+Her teacher looked at how she could provide positive feedback and made sure my daughter knew to ask for help when she needed it.
+Her teacher also asked if she wanted to take part in sessions to help build confidence and she did- they’ve also really helped.

 Over the years I’ve made quite a few suggestions to the school – from ideas about equipment to help my daughter with her reading and spelling – to asking that the school let me know when any assessments or tests are going to happen so I can prepare my daughter for them.
 The school listened to my suggestions and put quite a few in place.

-During one school year my meetings with the school had stopped because of changes in school staff.
+During one school year my meetings with the school stopped because of changes in school staff.
 At the start of the new term I got in touch with the school and reminded them that we hadn’t had a meeting in a while.
 They were happy with my daughter’s progress but suggested that we re-instate the meetings once a term.

 I spoke to the school about the fact that my daughter’s extra support with math’s and reading always happened when the rest of the class were doing art.
 Art is a subject my daughter is really good at and she was getting quite upset at missing the bit of school she feels good about herself in.
 The school explained that the pupil support teacher was only in school at particular times of the week and so it was impossible to change the time of the support sessions.
 I felt this was reasonable but the class teacher then came back to me to say she could look at changing some of the times the class did art which meant children getting extra support didn’t always miss out.

-I get quite emotional if my child is upset about something happening in school.
+I get quite emotional if my child is upset about something in school.
 I used to email straight away to raise my concern but now I take a bit of time to think about what I want to say.
 I don’t think sending angry or emotional messages to the school really helps.
 I try to think about what’s likely to get the best response from the school and for my daughter.